panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 var drink = 'cafe\u0301';
 var regex1 = /^.{4}$/;
 var regex2 = /^.{5}$/;
-console.log(drink);              // => 'café'
+console.log(drink);              // => 'café'
 console.log(regex1.test(drink)); // => false
 console.log(regex2.test(drink)); // => true
 ```
-The string rendered has 4 symbols `café`.
+The string rendered has 4 symbols `café`.
-Nevertheless the regular expression matches `'cafe\u0301'` as a sequence of 5 elements `/^.{5}$/`.
+Nevertheless, the regular expression matches `'cafe\u0301'` as a sequence of 5 elements `/^.{5}$/`.

 ## 4. Final words

 Probably the most important concept about Unicode in JavaScript is **to treat strings as sequences of code units**, as they really are.

-The confusion appears when developer thinks that strings are composed of graphemes (or symbols), ignoring the code unit sequence concept.
+The confusion appears when the developer thinks that strings are composed of graphemes (or symbols), ignoring the code unit sequence concept.
 It creates misunderstanding when processing strings that contain surrogate pairs or combining character sequences:

 * Getting the string length